 EASB has both the Escrow Bank Account and Insurance Protection Scheme for the protection of total course fees paid by all students.
 FPS protects the unconsumed course fees paid by students in the event that a PEI is unable to continue operating due to insolvency and/or regulatory closure.

-EASB has appointed DBS bank as the provider of Escrow Bank account and Liberty Insurance as the provider for Insurance Protection.
+EASB has appointed DBS bank as the provider of Escrow Bank account.
+Liberty Insurance and Lonpac Insurance are the providers for Insurance Protection.

 Under the Escrow Bank protection, DBS will act as the trustee and disburse the fees on a regular interval to EASB.
 Students under this scheme must deposit their course fees directly into the Escrow Bank.